Program overview

 Graduates of the Bachelor of Health - Biomedical Sciences and Health program can pursue a variety of career paths in Canada, including:

-• Laboratory Technologist: Performs tests and analyses in clinical laboratories to assist in patient diagnosis and treatment.
+• Laboratory Technologist: Perform tests and analyses in clinical laboratories to assist in patient diagnosis.

-• Health Program Developer: Designs and evaluates health programs to address community health needs.
+• Health Program Developer: Design and evaluate health programs to improve community health outcomes.

-• Social Worker: Supports individuals and families in navigating health and social services.
+• Social Worker: Help individuals and families navigate health and social services.

-• Graduate Studies: Pursues advanced degrees in fields such as Public Health, Health Policy, or Health Informatics.
+• Graduate Studies: Continue education in Public Health, Health Policy, or related fields.

 DISCLAIMER: The information above is subject to change.
 For the latest updates, please contact LOA Portal's advisors.